NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 **What is required to run NuGet?**

+In general we recommend picking the latest version of NuGet (not that it requires .NET 4.5), you can find it in [in our download page](http://dist.nuget.org/index.html)

 NuGet requires Visual Studio 2010 Pro/Premium/Ultimate (or newer), Visual Web Developer Express 2010, or any Express SKU of Visual Studio 2012 (or newer).
 The NuGet Package Manager Console requires that [PowerShell 2.0](http://support.microsoft.com/kb/968929) be installed.
 Powershell 2.0 is already installed if you have the following operating systems: